ArnaudBrousseau/blockbin/README.md

 # Blockbin ![Build Status](https://travis-ci.org/ArnaudBrousseau/blockbin.svg?branch=master)

-* *Blockbin*: a distributed, Paste*bin*-like app hosted on the Ethereum *block*chain.
+* *Blockbin*: a website to let anybody store content in the Ethereum blockchain.
+It's a Paste*bin*-like app hosted on the Ethereum *block*chain.
 Hence "blockbin".
-* *Cube*: a blob stored via Blockbin on the Ethereum blockchain
+* *Cube*: (also refered to as "qb") a blob stored via Blockbin on the Ethereum blockchain

 ---